-Spanish artist Pablo Picasso (1881-1973) is now considered central to the development of modern art in the 20th century.
+Spanish artist Pablo Picasso is considered central to the development of modern art in the 20th century.
 He left Spain for Paris in 1904, where he met Georges Braque and together they were responsible for the evolution of Cubism.
-Though painting was his principal medium, Picasso’s prolific output also included print, sculpture, ceramics and theatre design.
+Picasso’s prolific output included painting, print, sculpture, ceramics and theatre design.
 An exhibition at MoMA, New York in 1939 was the first of many significant exhibitions during his lifetime.
-‘Picasso: Working on Paper’ was the inaugural show in IMMA’s New Galleries in 2000.
+‘Picasso: Working on Paper’ was held at IMMA in 2000.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.